 Location: 2415 Eisenhower Avenue, Alexandria, VA 22314

-For General Information (NSF Information Center): (703) 292-5111
+• For General Information (703) 292-5111

+(NSF Information Center):

 • TDD (for the hearing-impaired): (703) 292-5090

-To Order Publications or Forms:
+• To Order Publications or Forms:

 Send an e-mail to: nsfpubs@nsf.gov

-or telephone: (703) 292-7827
+or telephone: (703) 292-8134

-To Locate NSF Employees: (703) 292-5111
+• To Locate NSF Employees: (703) 292-5111

-PRIVACY ACT AND PUBLIC BURDEN STATEMENTS
+Privacy Act And Public Burden Statements

 The information requested on proposal forms and project reports is solicited under the authority of the National Science Foundation Act of 1950, as amended.
-The information on proposal forms will be used in connection with the selection of qualified proposals; and project reports submitted by awardees will be used for program evaluation and reporting within the Executive Branch and to Congress.
-The information requested may be disclosed to qualified reviewers and staff assistants as part of the proposal review process; to proposer institutions/grantees to provide or obtain data regarding the proposal review process, award decisions, or the administration of awards; to government contractors, experts, volunteers and researchers and educators as necessary to complete assigned work; to other government agencies or other entities needing information regarding applicants or nominees as part of a joint application review proceeding if the government is a party.
+The information on proposal forms will be used in connection with the selection of qualified proposals; and project reports submitted by proposers will be used for program evaluation and reporting within the Executive Branch and to Congress.
+The information requested may be disclosed to qualified reviewers and staff assistants as part of the proposal review process; to proposer institutions/grantees to provide or obtain data regarding the proposal review process, award decisions, or the administration of awards; to government contractors, experts, volunteers and researchers and educators as necessary to complete assigned work; to other government agencies or other entities needing information regarding proposers or nominees as part of a joint application review process, or in order to coordinate programs or policy; and to another Federal agency, court, or party in a court or Federal administrative proceeding if the government is a party.
 Information about Principal Investigators may be added to the Reviewer file and used to select potential candidates to serve as peer reviewers or advisory committee members.
-See Systems of Records, NSF-50, "Principal Investigator/Proposal File and Associated Records," 69 Federal Register 26410 (May 12, 2004), and NSF-51, "Reviewer/Proposal File and complete information, however, may reduce the possibility of receiving an award.
+See System of Record Notices, NSF-50, "Principal Investigator/Proposal File and Associated Records," and NSF-51, "Reviewer/Proposal File and Associated Records."
+Submission of the information is voluntary.
+Failure to provide full and complete information, however, may reduce the possibility of receiving an award.